-5. Theory of Functions of a Complex Variable.-(1940-41)
+5. Theory of Functions of a Complex variable.-(1938-39).

-Conformal representation, conjugate functions, Laplace's equation in two dimensions, Cauchy's theorem on contour integration, theory of residues, singularities, expansions of functions, elements of the theory of doubly periodic functions, multiform func-
+Conformal representation, conjugate functions, Laplace's equation in two dimensions, Cauchy's theorem on contour integration, theory of residues, singularities, expansions of functions, elements of the theory of doubly periodic functions, multiform functions.

 Text Books: Titchmarsh: Theory of Functions.
 Goursat: Cours d'Analyse, t.
-2. Knopp: Funktionen Theorie.
-MacRobert: Functions of a Complex Variable.
-Works by Osgood, Picard, Caratheodory, Whittaker and Watson, Pierpont, and others.
+2. MacRobert: Functions of a Complex Variable.
+Treatises by Osgood, Burkhardt, Whittaker and Watson, Pierpont, and others.

-6. Projective Geometry.-(1940-41).
+6. Projective Geometry.-(1938-39).